 Peaceful Retreat

-Simple grey cabinetry, a low-profile mirror frame, and white shiplap walls all come together to lend this Jack and Jill bath an air of tranquility and calm.
+Simple grey cabinetry, a low-profile mirror frame, and white walls all come together to lend this Jack and Jill bath an air of tranquility and calm.

 Black and White